xobermon/NobleFatesLoc-Russian/README.md

-This is the Template for Translating Noble Fates into another Language.
+This is the Official Russian Translation of Noble Fates.
 New strings will be added here when the game receives updates.

-# Official Translations
-The Official Translations are Forks from this repository.
-They'll be Synced when new strings are added.

 # Contributing to an Official Translation
-Fork the translation's repository and create Pull Requests with your changes.
+Fork this repository and create Pull Requests with your changes.
 Key Contributors have the opportunity to earn the ability to Moderate the Fork for that language.

-# Creating a new Translation
-Fork this repository.
-Sync when new strings are added to add them to your translation.
-Unofficial Translations have the opportunity to become Official with sufficient completeness - reach out if you think yours qualifies.

 # Testing a Translation
 You can Test changes to a translation by adding it as a local mod.